 Change in fair value of derivative liabilities consists of the change in fair value of our contingent put option liability.
 We classify derivative liabilities as a liability on our condensed consolidated balance sheets that we remeasure to fair value at each reporting date.
 We recognize changes in the fair value of the derivative liabilities as a component of other (expense) income, net in our condensed consolidated statements of operations and comprehensive loss.
 Upon entering into the 2022 Term Loan Agreements, we bifurcated a contingent put option derivative liability related to the acceleration clause triggered upon an event of default.
-At June 30, 2024, the contingent put option liability is listed as a derivative liability on our condensed consolidated balance sheet.
+The contingent put option liability was extinguished when the 2022 Term Loan Agreement was terminated in July 2024 and the loan fully repaid in connection with the July 2024 Shareholder Notes.